Open-Source-Studio-at-ITP/Syllabus/README.md

   * [THE TYRANNY of STRUCTURELESSNESS](https://www.jofreeman.com/joreen/tyranny.htm) by Jo Freeman aka Joreen
   * [Silicon Valley Thinks Politics Doesn’t Exist](https://032c.com/fred-turner-silicon-valley-thinks-politics-doesnt-exist) by Fred Turner
 ### Reading
-  * Create an open source dataset and contribute to an existing repository (like Corpora) or create a new one.
+  * Create an open source dataset and contribute to an existing repository (like our Corpora "sandbox" or Corpora directly!) or create a new one.

 ## Week 3: Code of Conduct / Community, Sept 18
 ### Guest Speaker